electron/electron/docs/tutorial/accessibility.md

 If you know of other great accessibility tools for Electron, add them to the accessibility documentation with a pull request.

-## Enabling Accessibility

-Electron applications keep accessibility disabled by default for performance reasons but there are multiple ways to enable it.

-### Inside Application

-By using [`app.setAccessibilitySupportEnabled(enabled)`][setAccessibilitySupportEnabled],
-you can expose accessibility switch to users in the application preferences.
-User's system assistive utilities have priority over this setting and will override it.

-### Assistive Technology
+## Manually enabling accessibility features

-Electron application will enable accessibility automatically when it detects assistive technology (Windows) or VoiceOver (macOS).
+Electron applications will automatically enable accessibility features in the presence of assistive technology (e.g. [JAWS](https://www.freedomscientific.com/products/software/jaws/) on Windows or [VoiceOver](https://help.apple.com/voiceover/mac/10.15/) on macOS).
 See Chrome's [accessibility documentation][a11y-docs] for more details.

+You can also manually toggle these features either within your Electron application or by setting flags in third-party native software.

+### Using Electron's API

+By using the [`app.setAccessibilitySupportEnabled(enabled)`][setAccessibilitySupportEnabled] API, you can manually expose Chrome's accessibility tree to users in the application preferences.
+Note that the user's system assistive utilities have priority over this setting and will override it.

+### Within third-party software

+#### macOS

-On macOS, third-party assistive technology can switch accessibility inside Electron applications by setting the attribute `AXManualAccessibility`
+On macOS, third-party assistive technology can toggle accessibility features inside Electron applications by setting the `AXManualAccessibility` attribute
 programmatically:

 ```objc